inab/fega-mm/all_collections/_subdomains/3_2_incoming_and_outgoing_data_and_metadata_flow.md

     - level: 3
       desc: 'Ad-hoc incoming data flow into the Federeated EGA node.
 This is a largely unautomated process.'
     - level: 4
-      desc: 'Accept data only in formats agreed using standard data reception services.
-Accepted formats follows the general agreement reached at the Federated EGA ecosystem'
+      desc: 'Accept data only in formats agreed using standard data reception services in a more automated manner.
+Accepted formats follow the general agreement reached at the Federated EGA ecosystem.'
     - level: 5
-      desc: 'Periodic review of existing incoming data mechanisms to guarantee up-to-date implementations and the opportunity to incorporate newly accepted data-types and developed data transfer protocols for accepted data-types'
+      desc: 'Periodic review of existing incoming data mechanisms to guarantee up-to-date implementations and the opportunity to incorporate newly accepted data-types and developed data transfer protocols for accepted data-types.'

  - indicator: '[3.2.2] Outgoing Data flow in the federated EGA node is established'
    levels: